 The IJ Waterfront (Westelijke & Oostelijke Eilanden) CENTRUM

 Popular city quarter stretching west of the Singelgracht canal with quite a lot of hotels, restaurants and cafes.
+The recent opening of cultural and culinary centre De Hallen has given a huge boost to the whole neighborhood.

 Built toward the end of the nineteenth century for those working at the new harbours nearby.
 Squares were laid out only once the new Housing Act required adjustment of the street plan.
 The Spaarndammerplantsoen became a green oasis amid the brick surroundings.
 Architect De Klerk presented a special design transforming the standard rows of small, bleak dwellings into broad, palatial proletarian brick residences in striking colours.
 The Amsterdam School style was born.